.NET Standard Library code sharing

 Visual Studio for Mac

 This section walks through how to create and use a .NET Standard Library using Visual Studio for Mac.
-Refer to the .NET Standard Library Example section for a complete implementation.

 Creating a .NET Standard Library